lasthyphen/marko/README.md

 - Import a HTML file and watch it magically convert to Markdown
 - Drag and drop images (requires your Dropbox account be linked)
 - Import and save files from GitHub, Dropbox, Google Drive and One Drive
-- Drag and drop markdown and HTML files into Dillinger
+- Drag and drop markdown and HTML files into Marko
 - Export documents as Markdown, HTML and PDF

 Markdown is a lightweight markup language based on the formatting conventions